A wide range of career options after CA are available in today’s world.

 7. Project Finance/ Financial Advisory/ Mergers & Acquisitions

 Although these fields are not exactly alike, there are many similarities in the work you do and thus we will discuss them together.
 These fields, along with Investment Banking, are popularly considered to be the most glamorous of all profiles a CA can have.
 Also the fields are very rewarding in terms of job satisfaction and remuneration.
 A lot of networking needs to be done to generate business.
 Employers looking to recruit in these areas often look for professionals with additional qualifications like CFA.
 However, these fields are heavily dependent on market conditions, both, in terms of recruitment and business.
 There is no guaranteed or recurring business from the same client.
-In periods of recession, these areas will grow at a very slow rate.Companies have had to let go of employees due to lack business in times of market depression.
+In periods of recession, these areas will grow at a very slow rate.Companies have had to let go of employees due to lack of business in times of market depression.

 8. Investment Banking

 This is the ‘dream job’ for many fresher CAs.
 This job requires high level of proficiency in Financial Management and MS Excel.
 Again, a CFA goes a long way in developing his/her career in Investment Banking.
 This too has many sub-branches viz.
-Private Equity, IPO Support, Investment Banking, Portfolio Management, etc. The performance based remuneration in this field is arguably the highest compare to any other field.
+Private Equity, IPO Support, Investment Banking, Portfolio Management, etc. The performance-based remuneration in this field is arguably the highest compare to any other field.
 But again, this field is heavily affected by market factors.
 Several of the investment banks have gone bankrupt in times of severe recession.
 This has resulted in thousands of professionals losing their jobs.
 Also, this profile has been infamous for very challenging working hours.

 Whenever we come across the term outsourcing, the first thing that comes to our mind is a call center or BPO.
 But at times it is surprising to see the level of awareness we have regarding the size of the KPO industry and numerous opportunities there are for CAs.
 The KPO sector is a significant recruiter for CAs.
 It also provides employment to a lot of students who have completed their articleship and are waiting to clear their final exams.
 Accounting, taxation, legal, compliances, research, financial data management, documentation, ERP implementation, etc. are just some of the processes that are outsourced by companies in developed countries to outsourcing companies in lesser developed countries.
 This is a multi-billion dollar industry and is increasingly recruiting more and more CAs.
 Most big firms also have their own outsourcing units.
 This industry known for paying handsomely but not for giving an enriching experience in terms of knowledge development and job satisfaction as most of the work is repetitive in nature.

 For those who are not interested in taking up a desk job and want to stay in touch with academics, this sector is one of the very good options.
 One can take up teaching jobs in educational institutions for CAs, commerce graduation coaching classes, certain post-graduation institutes or ICAI.
-Also, this need not even be a full time thing.
+Also, this need not even be a full-time thing.
 You may get into academics along with your job/practice.
-There is also the option of starting up your own coaching institution with very reasonable investment.
+There is also the option of starting up your own coaching institution with a very reasonable investment.
 Several of my batch mates are either working in the institute we studied at or have started their own institutes.
-If I share their experience, the job satisfaction in this sector is tremendous.
-It may not be financially rewarding in the initial stages, but in the long run it is at par or at times even better than any other sector.
+If I share their experience, job satisfaction in this sector is tremendous.
+It may not be financially rewarding in the initial stages, but in the long run, it is at par or at times even better than any other sector.